live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 </details>

+## Conclusion

+That was an interesting project to build!

+Using LiveCodes SDK, we have built a very basic tutorial where the student can learn how to add HTML elements, style them with CSS and change the text content with JavaScript.
+We were even able to check if the assignment was completed successfully.

+During our work, we had an idea about the LiveCodes SDK and how to use it.
+Please refer to the [SDK documentations](https://livecodes.io/docs/sdk) for more details.

 ## What's Next?

-That was an interesting project to build.

 You can now make your tutorials a lot more interactive and fun with LiveCodes.
 These tutorials can use any of the supported [languages and frameworks](https://livecodes.io/docs/languages).
 Tutorials may also cover your own libraries (with full editor [IntelliSense](https://livecodes.io/docs/features/intellisense)).